Al-Suwaidan (tribe)

-AlSuwaidan (آل سويدان) is a prominent Husayni family with origins in both the Levant and Najd.
+Al-Suwaidan (آل سويدان) is a prominent Husaynid Sayyid family with origins in both the Levant and Najd.
 The family has long been associated with leadership, governance, and scholarship, and it maintained strong relations with the Ottoman Empire.

 Lineage

-The AlSuwaidan family traces its descent to Sayyid Muhammad Abu Abid al-Husayni, whose tomb is located in Deir ez-Zor.
+The Al-Suwaidan family traces its descent to Sayyid Muhammad Abu Abid al-Husayni, whose tomb is located in Deir ez-Zor.
 His ancestry goes back to Abu Jaafar Muhammad al-Akbar, known as "Sab‘ al-Dujayl," the son of Ali al-Hadi, son of Muhammad al-Jawad, son of Ali al-Rida, son of Musa al-Kazim, son of Ja'far al-Sadiq, son of Muhammad al-Baqir, son of Ali al-Sajjad, son of Husayn ibn Ali, son of Abu Talib ibn Abd al-Muttalib, son of Hashim.

 Origin and migration

-The family's earliest known ancestor is Sayyid Ahmad Sweidan al-Maknasi al-Husayni, who returned from Meknes, Morocco to Aleppo in 1480.
+The family's earliest known ancestor is Sayyid Ahmad Suwaidan al-Maknasi al-Husayni, who returned from Meknes, Morocco to Aleppo in 1480.
 His forefather Muhammad al-Husayni had earlier fled Aleppo during the unrest of the early 8th century, possibly at the time of Tamerlane’s siege of the city in 1400.
 A preserved family tree dating back to 1480 documents this lineage and bears the signatures of several historians and notable sayyids.

 Branches

-From Sayyid Ahmad Sweidan al-Husayni descended seven main branches:
+From Sayyid Ahmad Suwaidan al-Husayni descended seven main branches: